CyberMind-FR/cybermind-fr.github.io/source/_posts/welcome.md

 **Here are some ideas you must know about CyberMind's rules:**

-🙋‍♀️ A short introduction - OpenSource Hack&Code \
+🙋‍♀️ A short introduction - OpenSource Code \
 🌈 Personnal guidelines - CyberSecurity experienced, free as in free beer, long time code contributor. \
-🌈 Contribution guidelines - OpenSource hack and code, in respect of human rights. \
+🌈 Contribution guidelines - OpenSource code, in respect of human rights. \
 👩‍💻 Useful resources - So, Enjoy or made it better by yourself. \
 🍿 Fun facts - Stay tuned for more (or do it yourself...) :sunglasses: \
 🧙 Remember, use it at your own risks...